unicorn-rs/unicorn-rs/README.md

 unicorn = "0.1.0"
 ```

-## Notes
+## Changelog

-The bindings do not currently support callbacks for tracing interrupts and IN/OUT instructions for x86.
-Please create
-an issue (or a pull request) if this something you would like to be added.
+### 0.3.0

+The handling of callbacks has been modified, callbacks should implemented using closures.
+See the
+tests for examples.

+- added support for interrupt, in/out and sysenter callbacks

 ## Contributing

 Contributions to this project are super appreciated.
-Pull requests, bug reports, code review, tests, documentation or feedback on your use of the bindings, nothing is too small.
-Don't hesitate to open an issue if you have questions.
+Pull requests, bug reports, code review, tests,
+documentation or feedback on your use of the bindings, nothing is too small.
+Don't hesitate to open
+an issue if you have questions.

 Contributors: